Acid conditions - consequences

 Hyperactivity represents an accelerated effort by the body to throw off acids so that cell metabolism may be restored to normal.
 For that reason, catharral buildup is frequently associated with an acid condition as the body metabolizes all its resources to rid itself of acid wastes.

-Acid produced by muscle activity are neutralized
+Acid produced by muscle activity are neutralized by potassium.

 Calcium, sodium and phosphates are also used in the process of buffering acids.